Mennonites: Beliefs and practices

-The Dordrecht Confession of Faith was adopted on April 21, 1632, by Dutch Mennonites, by Alsatian Mennonites in 1660, and by North American Mennonites in 1725.
+The Dordrecht Confession of Faith was adopted on 21 April 1632, by Dutch Mennonites, by Alsatian Mennonites in 1660, and by North American Mennonites in 1725.
 It has been followed by many Mennonite groups over the centuries.
 With regard to salvation, Mennonites believe:

 Traditionally, Mennonites sought to continue the beliefs of early Christianity and thus practice the lovefeast (which includes footwashing, the holy kiss and communion), headcovering, nonresistance, the sharing of possessions and nonconformity to the world; these things are heavily emphasized in Old Order Mennonite and Conservative Mennonite denominations.

 Seven ordinances have been taught in many traditional Mennonite churches, which include "baptism, communion, footwashing, marriage, anointing with oil, the holy kiss, and the prayer covering."

 In 1911, the Mennonite church in the Netherlands (Doopsgezinde Kerk) was the first Dutch church to have a female pastor authorized; she was Anne Zernike.

 There is a wide scope of worship, doctrine and traditions among Mennonites today.
 This section shows the main types of Mennonites as seen from North America.
 It is far from a specific study of all Mennonite classifications worldwide but it does show a somewhat representative sample of the complicated classifications within the Mennonite faith worldwide.

 Moderate Mennonites include the largest denominations, the Mennonite Brethren and the Mennonite Church.
 In most forms of worship and practice, they differ very little from many Protestant congregations.
 There is no special form of dress and no restrictions on use of technology.
 Worship styles vary greatly between different congregations.
 There is no formal liturgy; services typically consist of singing, scripture reading, prayer and a sermon.
 Some churches prefer hymns and choirs; others make use of contemporary Christian music with electronic instruments.
 Mennonite congregations are self-supporting and appoint their own ministers.
 There is no requirement for ministers to be approved by the denomination, and sometimes ministers from other denominations will be appointed.
-A small sum, based on membership numbers, is paid to the denomination, which is used to support central functions such as publication of newsletters and interactions with other denominations and other countries.
+A small sum, based on membership numbers, is paid to the denomination, which is used to support central functions such as the publication of newsletters and interactions with other denominations and other countries.

 The distinguishing characteristics of moderate Mennonite churches tend to be ones of emphasis rather than rule.
 There is an emphasis on peace, community and service.
 However, members do not live in a separate community—they participate in the general community as "salt and light" to the world (Matthew 5:13,14).
-The main elements of Menno Simons' doctrine are retained but in a moderated form.
+The main elements of Menno Simons's doctrine are retained but in a moderated form.
 Banning is rarely practiced and would, in any event, have much less effect than in those denominations where the community is more tightly knit.
 Excommunication can occur and was notably applied by the Mennonite Brethren to members who joined the military during the Second World War.
 Service in the military is generally not permitted, but service in the legal profession or law enforcement is acceptable.
 Outreach and help to the wider community at home and abroad is encouraged.
 The Mennonite Central Committee (MCC) is a leader in foreign aid provision.